 Brighton Youth Orchestra

-Under the advice of the Government and Department for Education we are working hard to get the Brighton Youth Orchestra back up and running as soon as it is safe to do so.
+Under the advice of the Government and Department for Education we are working hard to get in-person Music Groups back up and running as soon as it is safe to do so.

 Until we can see you again in person, here are some Virtual Music Centre Activities to suit current BYO Members.

 Venue: New Asa Briggs Hall, Checkland Building, Falmer Campus, University of Brighton